BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I just wrote a quick function that annotates all my plots because DRY!

 **Thoughts:** I didn't work a lot today, because of Easter, but I believe my project is almost ready.
-I have to write some conclusions, check the code, typos and that's it.
+I have to write some conclusions, check the code, typos.
+I also have to check for any bias in the data.
 Happy Easter!